Single Drunk Female: Development

 On September 25, 2019, Freeform gave Single Drunk Female a pilot order.
 On February 26, 2021, Freeform gave production a series order consisting of ten episodes.
 The series is created by Simone Finch, who also executive produces alongside Leslye Headland, Jenni Konner, and Phil Traill.
 Headland also directed the pilot while Finch wrote the pilot.
 20th Television is involved with producing the series.
 On April 26, 2022, Freeform renewed the series for a second season.
+On June 30, 2023, Freeform cancelled the series after two seasons.

 Casting

 Upon the pilot order announcement, Sofia Black-D'Elia and Ally Sheedy were cast to star.
 Upon the series order announcement, Rebecca Henderson, Sasha Compère, Lily Mae Harrington and Garrick Bernard joined the main cast.
 On January 7, 2022, Jojo Brown, Charlie Hall, Madison Shepard, Ian Gomez, Madeline Wise, and Jon Glaser were cast in recurring roles.
-In January 2023, it was announced that Busy Philipps and Ricky Velez had been added to the cast in recurring roles in the second season, with Charlie Hall set to return as Sam’s ex-boyfriend Joel.
+On January 11, 2023, it was announced that Busy Philipps and Ricky Velez had been added to the cast in recurring roles in the second season, with Charlie Hall set to return as Sam's ex-boyfriend Joel.